-Currently SAR has nine active Action Campaigns for threatened scholars around the world (see below).
-SAR has selected these campaigns based on information available as well as available opportunities to engage with key stakeholders.
-In addition to these campaigns, SAR issues letters of appeal for urgent, breaking attacks against individual scholars and students as well as larger higher education communities.
-For a complete list of advocacy campaigns and imprisoned scholars, please click here.
+SAR has selected the below campaigns based on information available as well as available opportunities to engage with key stakeholders.
+In addition to these campaigns, SAR issues letters of appeal for urgent, breaking attacks against individual scholars, students, and higher education communities.

-To receive updates on the below cases as well as additional advocacy opportunities, subscribe to our Action Alerts, and to provide case updates or inquire about any of the below cases, please email Daniel Munier.
+To receive updates on the below cases as well as additional advocacy opportunities, subscribe to our Action Alerts, and to provide case updates or inquire about any of the below cases, please email Alexandra Bell.

 Current Action Campaigns: